 Most employers look for at least a master's degree in zoology, microbiology, biochemistry, or a related field.
 Good writing and speaking skills are often called for.
 But the greatest assets in this career may be an appreciation of living things, and a fascination with they work and interact.

-Study characteristics of animals such as origin, interrelationships, classification, life histories and diseases, development, genetics, and distribution.
+Study characteristics of animals, such as origin, interrelationships, classification, life histories, diseases, development, genetics, and distribution.

 Disseminate information by writing reports and scientific papers or journal articles, and by making presentations and giving talks for schools, clubs, interest groups and park interpretive programs.

 Inform and respond to public regarding wildlife and conservation issues, such as plant identification, hunting ordinances, and nuisance wildlife.

 Make recommendations on management systems and planning for wildlife populations and habitat, consulting with stakeholders and the public at large to explore options.

 |Getting Information||Observing, receiving, and otherwise obtaining information from all relevant sources.|

 |Interacting With Computers||Using computers and computer systems (including hardware and software) to program, write software, set up functions, enter data, or process information.|

 |Updating and Using Relevant Knowledge||Keeping up-to-date technically and applying new knowledge to your job.|

 |Processing Information||Compiling, coding, categorizing, calculating, tabulating, auditing, or verifying information or data.|